-Artifact Summary for Excavation Block B
+Artifact Summary for Excavation Block G

-The 8,419 catalogued items from Excavation Block B include 71 historic objects, 5,468 prehistoric objects, and 2,880 items of an undetermined origin.
-The latter group includes 2,879 pieces of charcoal and one possible sandstone abrader fragment.
+The 8,288 catalogued items from Excavation Block G include 226 historic objects, 7,340 prehistoric objects, and 722 items of an undetermined origin.
+The latter group includes 33 bivalve fragments, 686 pieces of charcoal, two possible sandstone abrader fragments and one hematite pebble.
 Most of the charcoal is wood charcoal.
-However, the charcoal assemblage also includes 20 hickory nut shells (Carya sp.), five walnut shells (Juglans sp.), four unidentified nut shell fragments, one fragment of unidentified nut meat, three maize kernels, and one unidentified seed.
+However, the charcoal assemblage also includes 25 tuber, or possible tuber fragments, four hickory nut shells (Carya sp.), two walnut shells (Juglans sp.), and one unidentified nut shell fragment.
 Most of the charcoal is certainly a product of cultural activity, but some could represent natural forest fires.
+Whereas most bivalve fragments from the site are assumed to represent prehistoric cultural activities, those from depths greater than 70 cm are classified as undetermined origin.
+The reasons for this is are twofold.
+First, there are relatively few demonstrably cultural artifacts from this depth, and second, starting around this depth we begin to encounter the sandy "sterile" subsoil, which at this site is known to contain numerous mussels and gastropods.